Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Generalization and Customization

 \subsection{Digit Classification}

 We follow the aforementioned set-up and investigate the performance of $h_S$.
-As $h_T$ we use a convolutional neural network loosely based on LeNet-5 \cite{lecun1998gradient}, but with one convolutional layer less and more weights per layer.
-Based on this, $h_T$ comprises of two convolutional, one max-pool and two relu fully connected layers (conv2D, maxpool, conv2D, fc1, fc2, dropout on fc1).
+As $h_T$ we use a convolutional neural network loosely based on LeNet-5 \shortcite{lecun1998gradient}, but with one convolutional layer less and more weights per layer.
+Based on this, $h_T$ comprises two convolutional, one max-pool and two fully connected layers (conv2D, maxpool, conv2D, fc1, fc2, dropout on fc1).
+All layers include rectifier linear unit (relu) activations.
 We choose this architecture since it is a well-established model for digit classification.
-Furthermore, we use more weights per layer to have a larger initial model as $h_T$, since it also achieves better on average performance than the thinner variants we experimented with.
-Similarly, the WGAN generator is a deconvolutional generator network with two fully connected and two deconvolutional layers with a few more parameters per layer than $h_T$.
+Furthermore, we use more weights per layer to have a larger initial model as $h_T$, since it also achieves better performance on average than the thinner variants we experimented with.
+Similarly, the WGAN generator and the VAE decoder are deconvolutional networks with two fully connected and two deconvolutional layers with a few more parameters per layer than $h_T$.
 ID has the same architecture as $h_T$.
 S, VS,L, and LL are structured as defined above.
 The third to last layer of LL is a convolutional layer.
-For more details on the different architectures, weights per layer, filter sizes, including the AM generator, please refer to Appendix B. $h_T$ is trained with a batch size of 128 for 3125 batch iterations (see Section \ref{sec:Discussion1}).
-In this experiment we generate 60000 AM stimuli and WGAN data.
+For more details on the different architectures, weights per layer, filter sizes, including the AM generator, please refer to Appendix A. $h_T$ is trained with a batch size of 128 for 3125 batch iterations (see Section \ref{sec:Discussion1}).
+In this experiment, we generate 60000 AM stimuli as well as WGAN and VAE data.
 The experiment is repeated five times.